R. B. More

 Ramchandra Babaji More (1 March 1903 – 11 May 1972) was a political leader and campaigner with a particular focus around the struggle against the caste system in India and class exploitation in the Indian subcontinent.

 Early life

-He was born on 1 March 1903, in a Dalit family of agricultural workers at Ladavli village in present-day Mahad Tehsil, Raigad district, Maharashtra.
+He was born on 1 March 1903, in a Mahar Dalit family of agricultural workers at Ladavli village in present-day Mahad Tehsil, Raigad district, Maharashtra.
 At the age of 11, he began his struggle against untouchability.
 With the aid of some social reformers, he began sending letters to the British government for being denied admission to Mahad High School despite being awarded a scholarship on completing his primary education.